Microsoft Surface Pro 6, Surface Laptop 2 Launched in India

-Microsoft refreshed its Surface line of laptops back in October and now, the company has officially launched them in India.
-The Microsoft Surface Pro 6 and Surface Laptop 2 will go on sale from January 28 through online portals such as Amazon and Flipkart, along with offline stores such as Croma, Reliance, Vijay Sales, and other retailers.
+Microsoft refreshed its Surface line of laptops back in October and now, the company is officially bringing them to India.
+The company on Monday announced the launch of the Microsoft Surface Pro 6 and Surface Laptop 2 in the country.
+Both devices will go on sale from January 28 through online portals such as Amazon and Flipkart, along with offline stores such as Croma, Reliance, Vijay Sales, and other retailers.
 Pricing for the Surface Pro 6 starts at Rs.
-83,999, whereas the Surface Laptop 2 price starts at Rs.
+83,999, whereas the Surface Laptop 2 price begins at Rs.
 91,999.
+Microsoft is offering multiple configurations for both Surface Pro 6 and Surface Laptop 2.

 The Surface Pro 6 is the latest iteration of the company's hybrid Windows 10 tablet, which doubles up as a laptop thanks to its kickstand and the optional snap-on keyboard.
 The tablet features a 12.3-inch PixelSense Touch Display with 2736x1824 pixels resolution.
 There is an intelligent inking feature as well.
 The Surface Pro 6 is powered by 8th generation Intel U-series CPUs and packs either 8GB or 16GB of RAM, onboard Intel UHD Graphics 620, and various SSD options which go all the way up to 1TB.
 The tablet also has a full-sized USB 3.0 port, Mini-DisplayPort, 3.5mm audio jack, Surface Connect port, Surface Type Cover and a microSD card reader.